-Interface Push Button with Raspberry Pi Pico and Control LED
+Interface Push Button with Raspberry Pi Pico: Digital Outputs and Read Inputs

-In this tutorial, we will learn how to use a push button in order to turn a led on and off with Raspberry Pi Pico using MicroPython.
-Previously, we learned how to use GPIO pins for the Pi Pico board as output pins but in this tutorial, we’ll see how the same GPIO pins can also be used to acquire the digital inputs from the module.
-Accordingly, we will also show how to interface a push button with Raspberry Pi Pico.
-We will read the state of a push Button using the input pin of pic and turn on the Led consequently.
+In this tutorial, we will learn how to use the GPIO pins of the Raspberry Pi Pico as digital input pins and interface a push button using MicroPython.
+In the previous tutorial, we learned how to use the GPIO pins of the Pi Pico board as output pins.
+However, in this tutorial, we will explore how the same GPIO pins can be utilized to acquire digital inputs from external modules.
+Specifically, we will demonstrate how to interface a push button with the Raspberry Pi Pico.
+By reading the state of the push button using an input pin on the Pico board, we will control an LED which will be connected to another GPIO pin.

 Interface Push Button with Raspberry Pi Pico